Sea anemone cytotoxic protein: Structure

 Actinoporins are small (~20 kDa) pore-forming proteins produced by sea anemones.
 Their structure consists of a β-sandwich core flanked by two α-helices.
 One of these α-helices, located at the N-terminus, is flexible in solution and plays a critical role in membrane insertion during pore formation.
 The overall fold is highly conserved among actinoporins and is critical for their ability to interact with lipid membranes.

 The N-terminal α-helix of Sticholysin II (residues ~10–30) is highlighted in magenta.
 This region is critical for the protein's cytolytic function, as it undergoes a conformational change and inserts into the target membrane during pore formation.
 Once inserted, N-terminal helices from multiple actinoporin monomers assemble to form a transmembrane pore, allowing ion flux and triggering osmotic lysis of the target cell.
 The structure was visualized using ChimeraX based on PDB ID 1GWY.

-Pore Formation Mechanism
+Pore formation mechanism

 Actinoporins exert their cytolytic activity by recognizing sphingomyelin-rich membranes.
 Upon binding, the flexible N-terminal α-helix inserts into the membrane lipid bilayer.
 This insertion initiates oligomerization of several actinoporin molecules, leading to the formation of a pore that is selectively permeable to cations.
 The resulting osmotic imbalance causes cell swelling and lysis.

-Isoforms and Genetic Diversity
+Isoforms and genetic diversity

 Many sea anemone species produce multiple actinoporin isoforms through gene duplication and diversification.
 These isoforms often vary slightly in their amino acid sequences, which can alter their pore-forming efficiency and cytolytic activity.
 For example, species like Actinia equina, Heteractis crispa, and Stichodactyla helianthus produce multiple distinct actinoporins with different biochemical properties.